holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 I> Be aware if you want to use the `OnIdle` parameter, that the Windows Task Scheduler service only checks every 15 minutes to see if the computer is in an idle state.
 The computer is considered to be [idle if](https://social.technet.microsoft.com/Forums/windows/en-US/692783e7-bb73-45d1-95d6-8f2d1363d6c7/cant-get-task-schedular-to-run-a-batch-on-idle?forum=w7itprogeneral):
 I>
 I> 1) A screen saver is running, or
-I> 2) if no screen saver is running, the CPU is at 0% usage, and there is 0% disk I/O for 90% of the past fifteen minutes, and if there has been no keyboard or mouse input for that period of time.
+I> 2) no screen saver is running, the CPU is at 0% usage, and there is 0% disk I/O for 90% of the past fifteen minutes, and if there has been no keyboard or mouse input for that period of time.

 T> The easiest way to kill many instances of `powershell` when you are experimenting is to run the following command:
 T> `taskkill /F /IM powershell.exe /T`

 There are many ways to achieve persistence.
-I have not included any lateral movement or privilege escalation amongst these PowerShell plays, but feel free to take your post exploitation further.
-Even the tools we have used in these plays have a good variety of both.
+I have not included any lateral movement or privilege escalation amongst these PowerShell plays, but feel free to take your post-exploitation further.
+The tools we have used in these plays include a good variety of both lateral movement and privilege escalation options.

 ### Unnecessary and Vulnerable Services

 #### Overly Permissive File Permissions, Ownership and Lack of Segmentation {#vps-identify-risks-unnecessary-and-vulnerable-services-overly-permissive-file-permissions-ownership-and-lack-of-segmentation}
 ![](images/ThreatTags/average-uncommon-difficult-moderate.png)

-A lack of segmenting of a file system, according to what is the least amount of privilege any authorised parties require is often the precursor to **privilege escalation**.
+Failure to segment a file system or services, according to least privilege principles, is often the precursor to **privilege escalation**.

-Privileged services that are started on system boot by your init system (as discussed under the [Proactive Monitoring](#vps-countermeasures-lack-of-visibility-proactive-monitoring-sysvinit-upstart-systemd-runit) section) often run other executable files whether they be binaries or scripts.
+Privileged services that are started on system boot by your init system (as discussed under the [Proactive Monitoring](#vps-countermeasures-lack-of-visibility-proactive-monitoring-sysvinit-upstart-systemd-runit) section) often run other executable files, whether they be binaries or scripts.

-When an executable (usually run as a daemon) is called by one of these privileged services and is itself writeable by a low privileged user, then a malicious actor can swap the legitimate executable for a trojanised replica, or even just a malicious executable if they think it will go unnoticed.
+When an executable (usually run as a daemon) is called by one of these privileged services, and is itself writeable by a low privileged user, then a malicious actor can swap the legitimate executable for a trojanised replica, or even just a malicious executable they think will go unnoticed.

-If we take the path of least resistance when setting up our partitions on installation by combining file system resources that have lesser requirements for higher privileges, together with those that have greater requirements, then we are not applying the principle of least privilege.
-What this means is that some resources that do not need the extra privileges in order to do their job, get given them anyway.
-This allows attackers to take advantage of this, by swapping in (writing) and executing malicious files, directly or indirectly.
+It doesn't pay to take the path of least resistance when setting up our VPS partitions during installation.
+Combining file system resources with lesser requirements for higher privileges, with those that have greater requirements, contradicts the principle of least privilege.
+Simply, some resources that don't need extra privileges to do their job, are granted them regardless.
+This allows attackers to exploit the opportunity, by swapping in (writing) and executing malicious files, directly or indirectly.

-If the target file that an attacker wants to swap for a trojanised version is world writeable, user writeable or even group writeable, and they are that user or in the specified group, then they will be able to swap the file...
-Unless the mounted file system is restrictive enough to mitigate the action.
+If a target file of interest to an attacker is world writeable, user writeable, or even group writeable,  then the attacker will be able to swap or trojanize the file.
+Only if the mounted file system is restrictive will the action be mitigated.

 {#vps-identify-risks-unnecessary-and--vulnerable-services-overly-permissive-file-permissions-ownership-and-lack-of-segmentation-mitigations}
 1. The first risk is at the file permission and ownership level
-    1. The first tool we can pull out of the bag is [unix-privesc-check](http://pentestmonkey.net/tools/audit/unix-privesc-check), which has its source code on [github](https://github.com/pentestmonkey/unix-privesc-check) and is also shipped with Kali Linux, but only the 1.x version (`unix-privesc-check` single file), which is fine, but the later version which sits on the master branch (`upc.sh` main file plus many sub files) does a lot more, so it can be good to use both.
-You just need to get the shell file(s) from either the `1_x` or `master` branch onto your target machine and run.
-Running as root allows the testing to be a lot more thorough for obvious reasons.
-If I'm testing my own host, I will start with the `upc.sh`, I like to test as a non root user first, as that is the most realistic in terms of how an attacker would use it.
-Simply looking at the main file will give you a good idea of the options, or you can just run:
+    1. The first tool to pull out of the bag is [unix-privesc-check](http://pentestmonkey.net/tools/audit/unix-privesc-check), which is source hosted on [github](https://github.com/pentestmonkey/unix-privesc-check) and is was shipped with Kali Linux, but only Kali 1.x (`unix-privesc-check` single file).
+The later version which resides on the master branch (`upc.sh` main file plus many sub files) does a lot more, so consider using both.
+You just need to pull the shell file(s) from either the `1_x` or `master` branch to your target system and run.
+Run it as root to allow the testing to be a lot more thorough, for obvious reasons.
+If I'm testing my own host, I will start with `upc.sh`.
+I like to test as a non root user first, as that is the most realistic in terms of how an attacker would use it.
+Simply reading the main file will give you a good idea of the options, or you can just run:
     `./upc.sh -h`